GerHobbelt/dat.gui/README.md

 * Added value plotter controller ([#191](https://github.com/dataarts/dat.gui/issues/191))
 * Implemented number box changes on keyboard arrow up/down, mouse wheel scroll and converted inputs to number. ([#195](https://github.com/dataarts/dat.gui/issues/195))

+This is a fork of dat.gui where I merged some outstanding pull request to fix bugs.
+Also includes @MacroMan's fork and others' with extra features.

 ![dat.gui preview of all inputs](dat_panel.gif)

 See [API.md](API.md) for usage